 - Avoid hard or crunchy foods, such as ice, especially if you have fragile teeth or a tooth restoration.
 These can quickly cause fractured teeth and put your pulp at risk of infection.

-If you’re suffering from pain make an appointment with our dental team to find out the underlying issue from an infection, failing implants, decaying gums or a fractured root.
+If you’re suffering from pain, make an appointment with our dental team to find out the underlying issue, from an infection, failing implants, decaying gums or a fractured root.
 Your root canal treatment will depend on the extent of damage to your tooth.

 How Long Is the Pain After a Root Canal Procedure?

-Don’t let root canal treatment pain scare you away from the dentist when it comes to all things dental-related because they are such a common procedure for saving badly damaged teeth in adults and children alike.
+Don’t let root canal treatment pain scare you away from the dentist when it comes to all things dental-related, because they are such a common procedure for saving badly damaged teeth in adults and children alike.